Bathroom

 Storing, organizing, and sorting

 A sensible storage solution can go a long way to making your laundry area less cluttered, less chaotic, and safer.
 Open shelving and door storage are smart small laundry room design inclusions.
-But if you have the budget and the space, we definitely recommend installing cabinets to hold all your cleaners, sprays, detergents, mops, buckets, rags, and towels.
+But if you have the budget and the space, we recommend installing cabinets to hold all your laundry products – your cleaners, sprays, detergents, wicker baskets, rags, and towels.

-While these are pretty mundane items, putting together the right combination of cabinets and pulls can truly elevate your laundry room to a level on par with the rest of your house.
+While these are pretty mundane items, putting together the right combination of cabinets and pulls can truly elevate your laundry room to a hardworking space on par with the rest of your house.
 Again, some of the more luxurious examples we’ve seen take major cues from modern kitchens — complete with backsplashes and all.

 We also have to think about what we’re doing with our clothing pre- and post-cycle.
 Pull-out baskets and sorting bins are a stylish and subtle way of containing clutter.
 If your home is old-fashioned enough to have a laundry chute, this might feed directly into your hidden hamper.